kidoman/embd/README.md

 you have to throw away your code: you carry forward the effort where the HAL abstraction of EMBD will save you precious time.

+The overall strategy used in embd is to use Linux device drivers to access gpio pins, SPI and I2C buses, as well as interrupts.
+This makes it easy to port from one platform to another and it enables kernel code to handle the devices as efficiently as possible.
+What embd then adds is first a Golang library interface on top of the various Linux devices and then another layer of user-level drivers for specific sensors and controllers that are connected to gpio pins or one of the buses.

 Development supported and sponsored by [**SoStronk**](https://www.sostronk.com) and [**ThoughtWorks**](http://www.thoughtworks.com/).